GlacierMIP/GlacierMIP3/README_data.md

 |                                           | `temp_ch_ipcc_ar6_isimip3b` does not have this column as all entries are `global`                     |
 | `temp_ch_ipcc`                           | Global warming above pre-industrial (1850-1900) using the IPCC AR6 definition (i.e. assume +0.69°C between 1850 and 1986-2005 - unit: °C                                                                    |

-**The following different csv files are available:**
+**The following different CSV files are available:**
 `climate_input_data/temp_ch_ipcc_ar6_isimip3b.csv`: only the global mean average warming
 - > used in most figures and analysis

 `climate_input_data/temp_ch_ipcc_ar6_isimip3b_glacier_regionally.csv`: all regions
-- Attention: here we assume regionally equally +0.69°C of warming between 1850 and 1986 to 2005.
-For the warming ratio computation that is shown in e.g. Fig. 2 or Fig. 4, we substract the 0.69°C again to instead just show the regional warming ratio to the actual regional 1986 to 2005 estimates.
+- Attention: Here we assume regionally equally +0.69°C of warming between 1850 and 1986 to 2005.
+For the warming ratio computation, shown in e.g. Fig. 2 or Fig. 4, we subtract the 0.69°C again to instead just show the regional warming ratio to the actual regional 1986 to 2005 estimates.
 - > used e.g. for Supplementary Fig. 1, Fig. 2,

 ## LOWESS fits
-The different relative glacier mass changes were LOWESS fitted with respective temperature changes of the 80 climate scenarios.
-The LOWESS fit results, here given in steps of 0.05°C, are given in the `lowess_fit_rel_2020*.csv` files for different variants
+The relative glacier mass changes were LOWESS fitted with the respective temperature changes of the 80 climate scenarios.
+The LOWESS fit results, here given in steps of 0.05°C, are given in the `lowess_fit_rel_2020*.csv` files for different variants.

 All `lowess_fit_rel_2020*.csv` files have the following columns: